ncihtan/nf-imagecleaner/README.md

 cd nf-imagecleaner
 ```

-To run the pipeline with default parameters, use:
+To run the pipeline with default parameters and docker (recommended), use:

 ```
-nextflow run main.nf --input <path/to/samplesheet.csv>
+nextflow run main.nf --input <path/to/samplesheet.csv> --profile docker
 ```

 ### Inputs